No Products in the Cart

 If you have a mild allergy, you may not realize this is what's triggering your dry skin.
 Make sure to think outside the box for this one: many different things can cause allergies.
 Look at your food choices, clothing, detergents, and other environmental factors.

 Although it's less common, you shouldn't rule out an underlying medical condition as the source of dry skin.
-Conditions like diabetes, psoriasis, and eczema can all produce dry skin patches on your face.

 These are two major environmental factors that often cause dry skin patches.
 Even reducing your shower a few degrees can help tremendously.
 Hot showers can also make hair look dull and dry.
 As for air quality, you may not even realize the air in your home or workplace is extremely dry and causing your skin problems

 How to Say Bye-Bye to Dry Skin Patches on Your Face for GOOD